Kelvin-Straigh/mademen/README.md

-this is for tutorial purpose
+this is for tutorial purpose.
+very rich and successful.
+Thank you very much and thank you.